avaneev/prvhash/README.md

 The three instructions - `Seed ^= lcg`, `Seed *= lcg - ~lcg`, `lcg += ~Seed` -
-represent an "ideal" bit shuffler: this construction represents a "bivariable shuffler" which transforms input `lcg` and `Seed` variables into another pair of variables with 50% bit difference relative to input, and no collisions.
+represent an "ideal" bit shuffler: this construction represents a "bivariable shuffler" which transforms input `lcg` and `Seed` variables into another pair of variables with 50% bit difference relative to input, and without collisions.
 The whole core hash function, however, uses a rearranged mixing, which produces a hash value: the pair composed of the hash value and either a new `lcg` or a new `Seed` value also produces no input-to-output collisions.
 Thus it can be said that the system does not lose any input entropy.
 In 3-dimensional analysis, when `Seed`, `lcg` and `msgw` values are scanned, and transformed into output `Seed` and `Hash` value pairs, this system exhibits state change-related collision statistics: on a fully random `msgw` input it is adequate for 16-bit, and excellent for 64-bit variables (`5.47^-18` percent chance, which far exceeds collision resistance requirements for 64-bit range of bits).
 To further decrease state change collisions between `lcg` and `Seed` with entropy input, the byte-reversal should be implemented as bit-reversal: